-- 1. Sight Singing Skills - Read a melody of 8 to 16 measures in length composed of rhythm with subdivision of the beat and with the possibility of virtually any diatonic tonal pitch resource as well as chromaticism implying the use of secondary functions and or modulation to closely related keys. - 2.
-Ear Training Skills - a.
+1. Sight Singing Skills

+Read a melody of 8 to 16 measures in length composed of rhythm with subdivision of the beat and with the possibility of virtually any diatonic tonal pitch resource as well as chromaticism implying the use of secondary functions and or modulation to closely related keys.
+These melodies will be comparable to melodies found in Chapter 14 of Music for Sight Singing, 7th ed.

+- 2. Ear Training Skills - a.
 Notate melodic lines.
 The melodies will be like those of the sight singing melodies in "1" above, and the grading criteria for sight singing will be used except the melodies will be 4 to 8 measures long. - b.
-Detect errors in melodies similar to "a" above. - c.
-With chord symbols, notating harmonic dictation including all diatonic triads, dominant sevenths, nondominant sevenths, secondary dominants, secondary leading tone chords, and modulation to closely related keys. - d.
-Notate from dictation and detect errors for rhythmic material including quarter-beat values and triplets of the beat and of subdivisions.

-3. Improvisational Skills
+Detect errors in melodies similar to "a" above with chord symbols, notating harmonic dictation including all diatonic triads, dominant sevenths, nondominant sevenths, secondary dominants, secondary leading tone chords, and modulation to closely related keys. - c.
+Notate from dictation and detect errors for rhythmic material including quarter-beat values and triplets of the beat and of subdivisions. - 3.
+Improvisational Skills